Health Sciences Librarian

 From the USPTO:

-The journals listed on this page are just a few of the holdings at UC Davis University Library.
 To search the entire collection, go to Library Catalog tab in the Library Search tool.

 To get to these eBooks, you must access from a UC Davis networked computer or be logged onto the Library VPN (Pulse Secure).